A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Simulation setup

 \subsection{Assessment of convergence}

 [2]{\ang{#1}_{b}\rnd{#2}\xspace}

-Assessment of the impact of changes to the setup of the multi-physics model must be done on the basis that any differences observed can confidently be attributed to the predicted influence of the options, rather than due to lack of simulation convergence.
-We pursue convergence through variation of the EGrid base resolution at a constant refinement level and comparing the difference between key metrics of progressively higher-resolution runs.
+In order to assess the impact of changes in the simulation configuration on the performance of the study, it is crucial to ensure that the simulations are well-converged in both time and space.
+We pursue convergence through variation of the EGrid base resolution at a constant refinement level and comparing the difference between key simulation probes for progressively higher-resolution runs.